-A proxy, in the enclosed form, which is properly executed, duly returned to the Company and not revoked will be voted in accordance with the instructions contained therein.
+A proxy, in the enclosed form, which is properly executed, duly returned to the Company and not revoked, will be voted in accordance with the instructions contained therein.
 The shares represented by executed but unmarked proxies will be voted FOR each proposal set forth in the Notice of Annual Meeting of Stockholders.
 The Company's management knows of no matters other than those set forth in the Notice of Annual Meeting of Stockholders to be brought before the Annual Meeting.
 However, if any other business or matters properly shall come before the Annual Meeting, then the persons named as proxies in the enclosed form of proxy will vote the shares represented by each such proxy in accordance with their judgment on such matters.

-Only holders of record of the Company's common stock (the "Common Stock") at the close of business on March 10, 2004 are entitled to vote at the Annual Meeting.
-On that date, the Company had outstanding and entitled to vote 8,574,705 shares of Common Stock, each of which is entitled to one vote per share.
+Only holders of record of the Company's common stock (the "Common Stock") at the close of business on March 16, 2005 are entitled to vote at the Annual Meeting.
+On that date, the Company had outstanding and entitled to vote 20,602,893 shares of Common Stock, each of which is entitled to one vote per share.
+All share and per share amounts have been adjusted for the two-for-one stock split of the Company's Common Stock paid on February 25, 2005 to holders of record as of February 14, 2005 (the "Stock Split").